 From 2010/11 the statement of accounts has been prepared based upon International Financial Reporting Standards, in accordance with the local authority adaptation of the standards, documented within the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code').

-There have been no significant changes in accounting standards or accounting policy during 2012/13.
+There have been no significant changes in accounting standards or accounting policy during 2013/14 which have impacted upon the figures within these statements.